Deku789/Parking-Lot-UI-UX/README.md

 3) Instructions.html - This is a static page showing how to use the website as well as the rules and guidelines to be followed by the user of the website.

+The wireframe diagram was created in draw.io and the image file as well the xml file is stored in this repository